What is Cancer?

 - Uncontrolled Growth: Cancer cells keep dividing without stopping, ignoring the normal rules that tell cells when to stop growing.

-- Evolution: Inside a tumor, cancer cells change and adapt over time, much like animals in nature evolve to survive.
+- Evolution: Inside a tumor, cancer cells change and adapt over time.
 The cells that grow faster or survive better are more likely to spread.

 - Avoiding Cell Death: Normally, damaged cells die, but cancer cells find ways to avoid this, allowing them to live longer than they should.